Introduction

 Aquaculture

-Aquaculture is the farming of aquatic organisms such as fish, shellfish, and seaweed.
-It involves the use of tanks, ponds, or cages to raise these organisms for food or other products.
+Aquaculture is farming aquatic organisms such as fish, shellfish, and seaweed.
+It involves using tanks, ponds, or cages to raise these organisms for food or other products.

 Hydroponics

-Hydroponics is a soilless farming method that involves the cultivation of plants in a nutrient-rich solution.
+Hydroponics is a soilless farming method that involves cultivating plants in a nutrient-rich solution.
 It is usually for urban areas where there is a land limitation.

 Vertical farming

 Vertical farming involves the use of vertical layers or shelves to grow crops in an indoor environment.
-Urban farmers usually use it in urban areas for utilizing spaces and to reduce transportation costs.
+Urban farmers usually use it in urban areas to utilize spaces and to reduce transportation costs.

 Factors affecting types of farming